mr3862/edav_comparative_mosaic/comparative_study.md

     ## Female Child            17   28
     ##        Adult           109  316

-**formula: **
+**formula:**

-a formula specifying the variables used to create a contingency table from data.
+A formula specifying the variables used to create a contingency table from data.
 For convenience, conditioning formulas can be specified; the conditioning variables will then be used first for splitting.
 If any, a specified response variable will be highlighted in the cells.